jexxme/openUptimes/README.md

 2. Check that your Redis connection is working properly (try `/api/test-redis`)
 3. Clear your browser cache and cookies if you see outdated information
 4. Ensure your browser has JavaScript enabled

-### Vercel Deployment Issues

-1. Ensure all environment variables are set correctly
-2. Check that the Vercel Redis integration is properly configured
-3. Review build logs for any errors during deployment

 ## Contributing